50 Halloween Trivia Questions and Answers for Spooktacular Fun

 Answer: The 1920s

-44. How does Dum-Dums make the mystery flavor lollipop?
+44. How is the Dum-Dums mystery flavor lollipop made?

-Answer: At the end of the production run, the leftover candy is mixed together to form a new flavor that’s put on the sticks.
+Answer: At the end of the production run, Dum-Dums mixes the leftover candy together to form a new (mysterious) flavor for its lollipops.

 45. What is the least popular Halloween candy?